akhursh23/Tutorial-group/Report.md

 An assumption is what you believe to be true.
 These are anticipated events or circumstances that are expected during your project’s life cycle.
 You make assumptions based on your experience or the information available on hand.

 Assumptions may not end up being true.
 Sometimes, they can be false and it may affect your project.
 This adds risk to the project.
 In the development process of projects, there are many things that are meant to be assumed like the pre-existing of a certain feature in a system.
 This project too has certain assumptions made by us which are as follows:
-* We have assumed that a certain profiler tool exists within the system which lets customers sign up and create a profile through which we can suggest them appropriate packages.
+* We have assumed that a 'Profiler Tool' exists within the new system which assists customer with registration and profile creation through which we can suggest them appropriate packages.
-* We have assumed that whenever an RM reaches out to a customer, we let them know that the call will be recorded for quality and training purposes.
+* We have assumed that whenever an RM reaches out to a customer, they will let them know that the call will be recorded for quality and training purposes.
 * We have assumed that there exist basic features to which we are providing upgrades.
-* We assume that customer info is encrypted and is secure so that the customer data is not available to everyone.
+* We assume that customer information is encrypted and is secure so that the customer data is not available to everyone.
-* We have assumed that after a sale has been made, flights and accommodation are handled by a third-party.
+* We have assumed that after a sale has been made (post-sale), flights and accommodation are handled by a third-party.
+* We have assumed that RMs store call logs after every conversation on the phone.

 ***

 # **07 - Competitive Advantages & Failures**

 ## Competitive Advantages
-The development of this call management system will enable the travel company to more effectively implement their business operations, whilst improving the call flow rate and thereby driving sales revenue.
+The development of this call management system will enable the travel company to enhance its existing business operations, whilst improving the call flow rate and thereby driving sales revenue.
 This will enable them to gain a competitive edge against their industry competitors.

 The use of the Profiler Tool as a skill matcher will ensure greater internal and external levels of satisfaction:
 - Relationship Managers (RMs) can tailor their service for each customer and improve their sale technique as each customer profile is easily accessible.